nefarius/docs.nefarius.at/docs/projects/BthPS3/Compatible-Bluetooth-Devices.md

 # Compatible Bluetooth Devices

+!!! important "This list needs your help"
+    This list is compiled from community efforts, if you have a device not listed here **help by adding it!**

 Non-exhaustive list of Bluetooth host devices known to work with the drivers and supported controller devices.
 Meaning of Status column:

 - ✔️ = tested and confirmed working